 - All five insects whose stings are known to cause allergic reactions:

-Most of us battle our allergens by avoiding trigger foods, popping pills, wearing medical bracelets and steering clear of suspicious plants.
+Most of us battle our allergens by avoiding trigger foods, taking over-the-counter allergy medications, wearing medical bracelets and steering clear of suspicious plants.
 But what if that isn't enough?
-Often we take our medical symptoms too lightly, especially when we haven't experienced them before.
+Often, we take our medical symptoms too lightly, especially when we haven't experienced them before.
 With a severe allergic reaction, this can be fatal.